 I was debating a question with my friend Ben Bailey while we watched this movie, and that’s whether the stakes are removed somewhat when you know that a storyline within a movie is fictitious.
 Knowing that Tony is a pretend person, does that eliminate some of the tension and investment in his storyline?
 I recognize this is a distinctly meta question considering that a majority of film characters are fictitious by nature, but I do think there’s a different set of standards for the people of the story-within-a-story.
 I don’t remember feeling less for the characters in A Princess Bride, The NeverEnding Story, or Adaptation.
 My only conclusion is that I just did not care a lick for any of the characters in Nocturnal Animals, whether they were fictional or twice fictional.
 They didn’t deserve my attention just because pretty people were playing them.
 They didn’t deserve my attention because Big Bad Things caused them to experience Big Emotions.
 Combined with the ponderous plot and the emaciated substance, the dull characters and the overwrought acting they inspire are a recipe for audience detachment.
 I can’t help but shake my head as other critics trip over themselves to shower this film with overly enthusiastic plaudits.
 Nocturnal Animals is a tiresome exercise in lazy symbolism, patience-demolishing pretension, and emptiness masquerading as contemplation.

 Nate’s Grade: C-

-Posted on December 25, 2016, in 2016 Movies and tagged aaron taylor-johnson, amy adams, armie hammer, book, doomed romance, drama, indie, isla fisher, jake gyllenhaal, michael shannon, pretentious, thriller, tom ford.
+Posted on December 25, 2016, in 2016 Movies and tagged aaron taylor-johnson, amy adams, armie hammer, book, doomed romance, drama, indie, isla fisher, jake gyllenhaal, michael shannon, oscars, thriller, tom ford.
 Bookmark the permalink.
 Leave a comment.